Nathxniel/ppp/people/exe/STRATEGY.md

 - i have [all-positive][ap] social interactions
 - i know [everything][cp] about computer systems

+try not to think too much about something new before having experienced it. just "skim through the instructions", so to speak

 ## when in social environments

 be consistent with intent and pay attention to nothing else